-Certain of our existing shareholders have indicated an interest in purchasing an aggregate of up to US\$28.0 million worth of the ADSs being offered in this offering at the initial public offering price.
-Assuming an initial public offering price of US\$10.00 per ADS, which is the mid-point of the estimated offering price range, the number of ADSs to be purchased by these existing shareholders would be up to 2,800,000 ADSs, respectively, approximately 23.3% of the ADSs being offered in this offering.
-If any of these existing shareholders are allocated all or a portion of the ADSs in which they have indicated an interest in this offering and purchase any such ADSs, such purchase may reduce the available public float for our ADSs.
-As a result, any purchase of our ADSs by these entities in this offering may reduce the liquidity of our ADSs relative to what it would have been had these ADSs been purchased by other investors.
+Certain of our existing shareholders have subscribed for, and have been allocated by the underwriters, 2,960,000 ADSs in this offering at the initial public offering price, representing approximately 24.7% of the ADSs offered in this offering.
+Such purchase may reduce the available public float for our ADSs.
+As a result, such purchase of our ADSs by these entities in this offering may reduce the liquidity of our ADSs relative to what it would have been had these ADSs been purchased by other investors.